 - Optional Ingredients: Powdered Sugar, to make a maple cinnamon glaze.

 How to Make Pumpkin Scones

-Using a cheese grater, grate the cheese over top of the dry ingredients.
-Stir around until the butter is just coated with the flour.
-Add the wet ingredients and mix until just combined, taking care not to over mix.
+Using a cheese grater, grate the butter over the top of the dry ingredients.
+Mix the butter into the flour with your hands, until the butter is just coated with the flour.
+It should break into smaller pieces.

-Lay the dough on a lightly floured counter and press out into a round disc, about 8 inches wide.
+Lay the dough on a lightly floured counter and press it out into a round disc, about 8 inches wide.